 He and his colleagues confirmed the compound’s effects in experiments in mice with tuberculosis.
 Experiments were conducted in Weill Cornell Medicine’s Biologic Safety Level 3 facility to protect the investigators and prevent the bacteria from escaping.

-Dr. Elaine Ballinger, a graduate student in Dr. Nathan’s laboratory, then grew M. tuberculosis with 8918 to identify mutant strains of the bacteria that could survive the compound’s effects.
+Dr. Elaine Ballinger, then a Weill Cornell Graduate School of Medical Sciences doctoral student in Dr. Nathan’s laboratory, then grew M. tuberculosis with 8918 to identify mutant strains of the bacteria that could survive the compound’s effects.
 The genomes of these 8918-resistant mutant strains of tuberculosis were then sequenced to find out why they survived when most other M. tuberculosis strains were killed by the compound.
 In the process, she discovered a new enzyme, Ppt hydrolase (PptH), that unexpectedly appears to increase the efficacy of 8918 by partially undoing the action of PptT.
 Mutations that stop PptH from working allow the bacteria to survive treatment with 8918.
 Dr. Nathan said this enzyme presents a major puzzle since it seems to work against the interests of the bacteria.

 “If we can figure this out, there is an opportunity for a major gain in insight about the biology of the bacteria,” Dr. Nathan said, who completed this work through the National Institutes of Health-funded Tri-Institutional Tuberculosis Research Unit (TBRU).
 The TBRU, for which Dr. Nathan is a co-principal investigator, is a research alliance among Weill Cornell Medicine, Memorial Sloan Kettering Cancer Center, The Rockefeller University and three other institutions, in close alliance with voluntary pharmaceutical partners, that helps to address significant gaps in understanding how TB bacteria establish and maintain infection in the human body, as well as how agents might attack vulnerabilities in the bacteria.
 A grant from the Bill & Melinda Gates Foundation will be used to assess the therapeutic potential of 8918.